JasminAnt/pf9ctl-cloud-providers/README.md

   pf9cp [command]

 Available Commands:
-  check-amazon-provider checks if user has amazon cloud permisisons check-azure-provider  checks if user has azure cloud permisisons check-google-provider checks if user has google cloud permisisons completion            generate the autocompletion script for the specified shell help                  Help about any command
+  check-amazon-provider checks if user has amazon cloud permission check-azure-provider  checks if user has azure cloud permission check-google-provider checks if user has google cloud permission completion            generate the autocompletion script for the specified shell help                  Help about any command